Amicus/end-dash/docs/collection.md

-Instead of binding each model in a collection to a copy of the same DOM elements, it is possible to bind each model to a different set of DOM elements based on a single attribute of that model.
+Each model may be bound to different DOM elmenets based on a single attribute of that model.

-To do this add ' keyNamePolymorphic- ' to the top level collection scoping.
+To do this follow the normal EndDash collection pattern (see above) and add ' attributeKeyPolymorphic- ' as a class to the parent element with the plural class.

 ```html
 <div class='objects- typePolymorphic-'>